Coming to a cinema near you: the life of UK's Captain Tom

-LONDON (Reuters) - British centenarian and charity star Captain Tom Moore, who raised millions of pounds for the health service by walking laps of his garden during lockdown, has signed a deal to film a biopic of his life, several media outlets reported on Wednesday.
+LONDON (Reuters) - British centenarian and charity star Captain Tom Moore, who raised millions of pounds for the health service by walking laps of his garden during lockdown, has signed a deal to film a biopic of his life, he and the producers said on Wednesday.

-The film, to be shot next year, will be made by Fred Films and Powder Keg Pictures, whose credits include “Fisherman’s Friends”, about a group of Cornish fishermen who signed a record deal, they added.
+The film, to be shot next year, will be made by Britain’s Fred Films and Powder Keg Pictures, whose credits include “Fisherman’s Friends”, about a group of Cornish fishermen who signed a record deal, they said in a joint statement.

-“This is a story about the power of the human spirit and Captain Sir Tom personifies that,” Screen Daily quoted Fred Films’ James Spring and Powder Keg’s Nick Moorcroft as saying.
+“This is a story about the power of the human spirit and Captain Sir Tom personifies that,” said Fred Films’ James Spring and Powder Keg’s Nick Moorcroft.

 Moore joked: “I don’t know of any 100-year-old actors, but I’m sure Michael Caine or Anthony Hopkins could do a wonderful job if they were prepared to age up!”

-Neither Moore, who was knighted by Britain’s Queen Elizabeth for raising 39 million pounds ($50 million) for the National Health Service, nor his family were immediately available for comment on the reports.

-The retired army captain made headlines in April by walking laps of his garden in the run-up to his 100th birthday in the middle of the COVID-19 pandemic.
-He also broke two Guiness world records and scored a No. 1 single.
+The World War Two veteran made headlines in April by walking laps of his garden in the run-up to his 100th birthday during the height of the COVID-19 pandemic, raising 39 million pounds ($50 million) for the National Health Service.

+He broke two Guinness world records and was knighted by Queen Elizabeth, but he has not rested on his laurels.
+He scored a No. 1 single, wrote an autobiography and is helping to set up a charity.

+“We received so many offers but what it boiled down to was trust,” his daughter Hannah Ingram-Moore said in the statement.

 Writing by Emelia Sithole-Matarise; Editing by Mike Collett-White